 The Three Jewels of Buddhism are also known as the Three Refuges because when you commit to a spiritual practice you can take what’s called the Refuge Vow.
 This is where you take refuge in the Three Jewels to support and guide you on the path of liberation from suffering.
 The Three Jewels are: The… Continue reading Spiritual Glossary: The Three Jewels

-From Gift from the Sea by Anne Morrow Lindbergh “Quiet time alone, contemplation, prayer, music, a centring line of thought or reading, of study or work.
+“Quiet time alone, contemplation, prayer, music, a centring line of thought or reading, of study or work.
 It can be physical or intellectual or artistic, any creative life proceeding from oneself.
 It need not be an enormous project or a great work.
-But it should be… Continue reading The Gifts of Solitude and Turning Inwards
+But it should be something of one’s own.
+Arranging a bowl of flowers… Continue reading The Gifts of Solitude and Turning Inwards